Iván Noel: Early life

-Noel was born in 1968 in Beirut.
-His mother was Australian and his father was of French and British descent.
+Noel was born Yves Noel Couldrey in 1968 in Beirut.
+His mother was Australian and his father was of French and Egyptian-British descent.
 He was fluently trilingual.
 His family was well-to-do but "nomadic" resulting in his attending 8 different schools in as many countries.

 He had a BA in music and education from the University of York, specializing in soundtrack composition, having studied amongst others with Wilfred Josephs, and began his career as professor in the field of music, composing and giving concerts as a solo classical guitarist and piano accompanist in Paris.